 Some of the features this model includes are a sensitivity analysis, a way to add capital improvements at a later date and have it financed by the loan, plus a few other interesting features.
 This will all be explained in this post.

 This is somewhat of a simplified model due to the fact that this does not allow for the user to plug in individual leases.
-Additionally, I have not broken the returns down for individual investors through a waterfall model, this will be in version 2 of this same model.
+Additionally, I have not broken the returns down for individual investors through a waterfall model, although one of our waterfall models could easily be incorporated into this model.

 It will be beneficial for you to download the model now.
 The remainder of this post is a guide for the model.
 As always, feel free to contact me at any time with questions.